Farrow & Ball paint colors: Grey paint

 See: 10 most popular Farrow & Ball colors – the must-have, on-trend shades

-We’ve gathered our favourite and your most-loved grey paint for your inspiration.
+We've gathered our favorite and your most-loved grey paint for your inspiration.

 This understated stone grey resembles the colour of stone found on the Isle of Purbeck, close to Farrow & Ball’s home in Dorset.
 Purbeck stone is a clean, mid grey that would work well with Conforth White, Wevet and Ammonite to create a scheme that is calm and relaxed.